tdilauro/Simplified-wiki/Deployment-Instructions.md

 Done?
 Great!
 Now you can use whatever tools your dev team likes best to get the app to the people.
 If you don't have a preference, you might like to use our [Deployment Instructions for Nginx & uWSGI](https://github.com/NYPL-Simplified/Simplified/wiki/Deployment:-Nginx-&-uWSGI).
 If you run into any problems, please share them along with your solutions, so we can update the instructions.

 If you use a different stack, we'd love for you to send us a setup walk-through with us so we can add it to the wiki.

+# Initial configuration

+Once you have the app server running, you can start configuring libraries and importing content, like any other use of the circulation manager ["Configuring a Demonstration Circulation Manager"](https://confluence.nypl.org/display/SIM/Quickstart%3A+Configuring+a+Demonstration+Circulation+Manager) will walk you through this process.